kartverket/skip.kartverket.no/docs/13-skiperator/02-get-started.md

 SKIPJobs must be postfixed with `-skipjob` in the access policy.
 You can also connect to applications in other namespaces, see more in [configuring](03-configuring.md) or the [api docs](04-api-docs.md).

 ## Routing
-A Routing is our abstraction of a reverse proxy routing rule.
-Under the hood its using istio to proxy your requests.
+A Routing is an optional resource that you can use to facilitate path based routing, allowing multiple microservices to share the same hostname.
+Under the hood it's using Istio to proxy requests based on the http path.
+By using Routing you should remove the `ingresses` field in you Application manifest.
 For example if you have two applications, frontend and backend, you can create a routing rule that routes requests to `/api` to the backend and everything else to the frontend.

 ```yaml